From COVID-19 policies to social unrest to election campaigns, Americans remain sharply divided on a number of issues.

 Employer Policies on Political Activity and Social Media

-Workplace policies on political activity should emphasize respect for team members and establish clear expectations for acceptable behavior.
+Policies on political activity should emphasize respect for team members and establish clear expectations for acceptable behavior.
 Managers and supervisors should receive training on how to prevent, identify, and respond to inappropriate conduct.
 All handbook policies must be implemented consistently to limit the risk of complaints or lawsuits.

 It is acceptable for employees to engage in friendly conversations about current events and to have different opinions on various issues.
 It is not acceptable when a disagreement escalates into hostile or distracting behavior, or leads to allegations of harassment or discrimination.